 In Fig.~\ref{QPSKcomp} there is a comparison between different entropic functionals, for fixed values of $\alpha$ and $a$, against the transmittance $\eta$.
-The trends of these quantities, as well as the motivation behind them, are identical to those of the BPSK protocol.
-The only significant difference is the maximum value that these entropies assume as $\eta\to0,1$, which is $2$.
-In fact, for $N$-PSK protocol, each signal carries $\log N$ bits of information, in such a way that for the QPSK case, the maximal uncertainty is $\log4 = 2$.
-Again, the minimum value for all the quantities is reached around $\eta_{\text{min}}\sim0.6$.
+The trends of these quantities, as well as the motivation behind them, are identical to those of the BPSK protocol (the only significant difference is the maximum value that these entropies assume as $\eta\to0,1$, which is $2$).
+Also in this case we found that the minimum value for all the quantities is reached around $\eta_{\text{min}}\sim0.6$.

-Now that we verified the monotonicity relations \eqref{monotone} with the conditional entropies at fixed $a$ evaluated on the states at coherent amplitude depending on $\alpha$ and the transmittance $\eta$, the final goal is to estimate the secret key rate for BPSK and QPSK optimizing over $a$ and $\alpha$ at a given value of trasmittance $\eta$ and \textit{finite} rounds $n$.
+Now that we verified the monotonicity relations \eqref{monotone} with the conditional entropies at fixed $a$ evaluated on the states at coherent amplitude depending on $|\alpha|$ and the transmittance $\eta$, the final goal is to estimate the secret-key rate for BPSK and QPSK optimizing over $a$ and $\alpha$ at a given value of trasmittance $\eta$ and \textit{finite} rounds $n$.